Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

 \subsection{Local conditions for unitary evolution}

-In analogy of the main approaches in literature \cite{BerVa97,NishOza10}, it is possible to state a set of local condition for the quantum transition function $\delta_0$ of pQTMs in order to ensure that the time evolution operator is unitary.
+In analogy to the main approaches in the literature \cite{BerVa97,NishOza10}, it is possible to state a set of local condition for the quantum transition function $\delta_0$ of pQTMs in order to ensure that the time evolution operator is unitary.

-\begin{theorem} Let $M$ be a pQTM with quantum transition function $\delta_0$.
+\begin{Theorem} Let $M$ be a pQTM with quantum transition function $\delta_0$.
 The \emph{time evolution operator} $U_M:\ell^2(\GConf_M)\to \ell^2(\GConf_M)$ of $M$ is unitary iff $\delta_0$ satisfies the local conditions: \begin{enumerate} \item for any $(q,a)\in (\Q\setminus \Q_t) \times \Sigma$

 \item for any $(q,a), (q',a')\in (\Q \setminus \Q_t)\times\Sigma$ with $(q,a)\neq(q',a')$

 \item for any $(q,a,b), (q',a',b')\in (\Q \setminus \Q_t)\times\Sigma^2$